GTMStack

 Research and Information Gathering

 AI can compress hours of research into minutes.
-Feed it a topic and it can identify key themes, summarize source material, surface relevant statistics, and compile background information that would take a human researcher 2-3 hours to assemble manually.
+Feed it a topic and it can identify key themes, summarize source material, surface relevant statistics, and compile background information that would take a human researcher 2-3 hours to assemble.

 The caveat: AI-gathered information needs fact-checking.
-Language models can present fabricated statistics with total confidence.
-Use AI to accelerate research, then verify every specific claim, data point, and quote against primary sources.
-The time saving is real even with verification — you’re checking facts rather than finding them from scratch.
+Language models present fabricated statistics with total confidence.
+Use AI to accelerate research, then verify every specific claim against primary sources.
+We found that roughly 15% of statistics AI surfaced during research were either fabricated, outdated, or significantly distorted.
+The time saving is real even with verification.
+You’re checking facts rather than finding them from scratch.

 Outline and Structure Development